 Best Rock Hunting Beaches in Wisconsin

-The best rock hunting beaches in Wisconsin are connected to Lake Michigan.
-Some of them are Sandy Beach, North Beach Racine, Big Bay Beach, Schoolhouse Beach, Point Beach State Forest, Two Rivers, Simons Island Beach, or Devil’s Lake State Park Beach, among others.
+The best rock-hunting beaches in Wisconsin are connected to Lake Michigan.
+Some of them are Sandy Beach, North Beach Racine, Big Bay Beach, Schoolhouse Beach, Point Beach State Forest, Two Rivers, Simons Island Beach, and Devil’s Lake State Park Beach, among others.

 At these places, several interesting specimens can be found, including pearls in mussels, agates, Lake Superior agates, Jasper, fossils, and several other types of cool rocks such as Petoskey stones or yooperlites, and even quartzite of various colors or beach glass.

-What Type of Rocks Are Found in Wisconsin?
+What Types of Rocks Are Found in Wisconsin?

 Wisconsin has several interesting rocks that you can collect, such as geodes, obsidian, Petoskey stones, agates, Jasper, yooperlites, limestone, catlinite, quartzite, plagioclase, moonstones, or unakite, among many others!
 Generally, the best places to find them are near lakes or beaches.